 - In the first Covenant trilogy, Lord Foul sends a tortured and broken Waynhim back to Revelstone as a messenger, with a threat to make the entire Land as broken as the wretch.

-- After torturing Azil for over a year in Dragons Winter, Kojiro sends him back to Karadur broken in both body and soul.
+- After torturing Azil for three years in Dragon's Winter, Tenjiro sends him back to Karadur broken in both body and soul.

 - In one Forgotten Realms novel, Entreri had stolen the statue that allowed Drizzt to summon Guenhwyvar, and let Drizzt see it just long enough for him to figure out what the small object was.